-Federal Law Sunset Date: Year Enacted in Federal Law: N.A. (this exclusion was established through a series of IRS rulings dating back to 1933) None
+Federal Law Sunset Date: None

+Year Enacted in Federal Law: N.A. (this exclusion was established through a series of

-N.A. (this exclusion was established through a series of IRS rulings dating back to 1933)
+IRS rulings dating back to 1933)

-(Dollars in thousands) FY 2014 FY 2015 FY 2016 FY 2017 Corporate Income Tax Loss \$0 \$0 \$0 \$0 Personal Income Tax Loss \$5,212 \$5,420 \$5,629 \$5,733 Total \$5,212 \$5,420 \$5,629 \$5,733
+(Dollars in thousands) FY 2016 FY 2017 FY 2018 FY 2019 Corporate Income Tax Loss \$0 \$0 \$0 \$0 Personal Income Tax Loss \$3,684 \$3,772 \$3,684 \$3,684 Total \$3,684 \$3,772 \$3,684 \$3,684

-DESCRIPTION: Public assistance benefits in the form of cash payments or in-kind benefits (goods or services), whether provided free or partly subsidized, are not included in the personal taxable income of the recipient.
+DESCRIPTION: Under the general welfare exclusion, public assistance benefits in the form of cash payments or in-kind benefits (goods or services), whether provided free or partly subsidized, are not included in the personal taxable income of the recipient.
 Examples include cash benefits provided by the Temporary Assistance to Needy Families and the Supplemental Security Income program for the aged, blind, and disabled, and in-kind benefits provided by Medicaid and the Supplemental Nutrition Assistance Program (Food Stamps).
+A payment would qualify under the general welfare exclusion if payments: (1) are made to individuals under the government program; (2) are for the promotion of general welfare that is based on need; and (3) not represent compensation for services.

-Nevertheless, the estimates shown above reflect only the forgone revenue from public assistance cash benefits because it is difficult to determine the value of in-kind benefits to recipients.
+It should be noted that the estimates shown above reflect only the forgone revenue from public assistance cash benefits because it is difficult to determine the value of in-kind benefits to recipients.